Jubatian/rrpge-spec/specs/cpu_arch.rst

 - The Code space is 64 KWords, the RRPGE Application code beginning at address zero.

-- The Stack space is 32 KWords.
+- The Stack space is 32 KWords (if it is selected to be in a seperate address space).
 When kernel calls are executed, a kernel trap, or an interrupt happens, a stack switch is performed (automatically by the CPU), so stack accesses related to these populate a supervisor stack invisible to the user.

 - The Data space is 64 KWords.
 The first 64 words of this show memory mapped peripherals, the rest is Data memory usable by the application.